 Example: 0.50 unit in art history and 0.50 in music will not satisfy the fine arts requirement because the two courses are not in the same department

-DO: Read through course descriptions carefully in the Searchable Schedule.
+Do: Read through course descriptions carefully in the Course Catalog or Plan Ahead.
 Courses within interdisciplinary departments and programs (e.g., AMST, ENVS, IPHS, NEUR, WGS) will only pair with specific courses or types of courses to satisfy diversification requirements.
 These pairings should be clearly noted in course descriptions.
 For additional information, consult with course faculty directly.

 There are so many courses!
 You’re dealing with paralysis of choice.
 How do you narrow down your options?

 Think about what general degree requirements you’d like to work on first.
 These should be completed in the first 5-6 semesters so that you can focus on major interests toward the end of your time at Kenyon.

 Remember: Your first course schedule doesn’t define your whole academic career, though it can certainly inspire you to see how you can get the most out of your Kenyon experience.